Skip to main content

 info

 String matching is case-insensitive and strips spaces before comparing.
-For example, a rule value of "acme corp" matches a description containing "AcmeCorp".
+A rule value of "acme corp" will match a description containing "AcmeCorp".

 OperatorBehaviour

-Credit rules search the bank transaction's description against your existing invoices, payments, and clients to find the best match.
+Money-in rules look at each bank transaction's description and search it against your existing invoices, payments, and clients to find the best match.

-Credit rules can match against a rich set of fields across three entity types:
+Money-in rules can match against a rich set of fields across three entity types.

 Invoice fields: